maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

   - Memory should be returned to the allocator when finished with the string
 - Memory allocation is done with `String::from()`
 - Memory deallocation
-  - In GC-based languages, it is handled by the GC
+  - In GC-based languages, this would be handled by the GC
   - Without GC, we need to tell when to free the memory
-  - Doing this correctly without GC has always been challenging
+  - Doing this correctly manually without GC has always been challenging
   - Need to pair exactly one `allocate` with exactly one `deallocate`
-- **Rust uses a different approach: The memory is automatically freed once the variable that owns it goes out of scope**
+- **Rust uses a different approach: The memory is automatically freed once the variable that *owns* it goes out of scope**

 ```rs
 {